Skip to main content Skip to footer

 We'll write to you with details of why your application was unsuccessful.

-If you wish to appeal the decision, you should contact us within 3 months from the date on the letter.
-We may consider appeals received after 3 months, but only if you can provide a good reason for not contacting us earlier.
+If you wish to appeal the decision, you should contact us within 4 calendar weeks from the date on the letter.
+We may consider appeals received after 4 calendar weeks, but only if you can provide a good reason for not contacting us earlier.

 Find out how to appeal.